The Darker Face of the Earth: Slavery

 Malin Pereira's article "When the Pear Blossoms/ Cast Their Pale Faces on/ the Darker Face of the Earth” discusses the various themes that appear in Rita Dove's Darker Face of the Earth such as miscegenation and incest.
-With the theme of slavery in the play, this article states that Augustus because of his upbringing by a white captain, he feels more familiar with white people rather than blacks on the plantation.
-This is pointed out as Augustus doesn't pursue a relationship with Phebe because he's involved with Amalia.
+With the theme of slavery in the play, this article states that because of his upbringing by a white captain, Augustus feels more familiar with white people rather than blacks on the plantation.
+This is supported by Augustus not pursuing a relationship with Phebe because he's involved with Amalia.
 Augustus also doesn't believe in Scylla's prophecies and doesn't complete the mission given to him by the conspirators to kill Amalia because of his relationship with her.

 Gender

-Danny Sexton talks about the changes due to Rita's revision of her first publication.
+Danny Sexton talks about the changes due to Dove's revision of her first publication.
 She gives the characters of Amalia, Hector and Augustus's parents more importance compared to the first publication.
 Rita looks into W.E.B DuBois' idea of double consciousness and adapts it into her second revision to expand on the characters of Amalia and Augustus that possesses “two souls, two thoughts, two reconciled; [and] two warring ideals inside one dark body.”
 According to DuBois double consciousness is seeing yourself based on the perception of different people and a person's own opinion of themselves.
 Her creation of Amalia goes against DuBois' idea on double consciousness “Amalia belongs to that group of women who dominate so much of Western literature, women who are at once strong and fiercely independent yet at the same time enslaved by the rules of their society which has forced a feminine script upon them.”